 Alternatives To Dramamine For Treating Motion Sickness In Dogs

-While Dramamine is a great way to treat motion sickness and nausea in dogs, some owners may choose not to give it to their pet.
+While Dramamine can be a great way to treat motion sickness and nausea in dogs, some owners may choose not to give it to their pet.
 Whether it's due to an antihistamine allergy, or simply wanting to give your pet something for natural, it's perfectly reasonable to want an alternative medication for your pet.

 CBD works by stimulating your ECS system, which is responsible for regulating your dog's mood, sleep, appetite, and more.
-It works similarly to vitamin and can reduce nausea quickly and naturally, as well as reduce travel-related anxiety.
+It works similarly to vitamin and can reduce nausea quickly and naturally, as well as managing travel-related anxiety.